-- Students on the MSc have to complete 180 credits. - Student must take all modules. - Students must take the non-credit bearing compulsory module IPLM131 Competition Law Overview. - Students who take and successfully pass the foundational papers in Trade Mark and Patent law will gain exemption from the foundation exams of professional courses provided they pass the MSc. - Part-time students must take IPLC134, IPLM200 and IPLM204 in their first year and the remaining modules in year 2:
+- Students on the MSc have to complete 180 credits.
+Student must take all modules. - Students must take the non-credit bearing compulsory module IPLM131 Competition Law Overview. - Students will take IPLM200 Trade Mark Law I and IPLM202 Patent Law: British and European Patent Law. - Students who take and successfully pass the foundational papers in Trade Mark and Patent law will gain exemption from the foundation exams of professional courses provided they pass the MSc. - Part-time students must take IPLC134, IPLM148, IPLM200 and IPLM204 in their first year (90 credits) and IPLM201, IPLM202, IPLM203 and the study project IPLM205 in Year 2.
+(90 credits).